 - how to become a culturally responsive teacher committed to social justice

 Great teachers change lives.
 But what’s the best way to prepare aspiring elementary educators to be classroom heroes?
 That question inspires education professor Emily Hoffman every day.
 Learn more about her work.

 You'll learn from and work directly with dedicated faculty members who have at least three years of professional experience in classrooms and other school settings.

 We prepare teachers who are culturally responsive and committed to social justice through engagement with the community.

 Our programs offer real-world applications and immersive learning projects, in which you'll gain valuable, hands-on experience working alongside community organizations such as museums, childcare centers, and community agencies.

 You also have a variety of opportunities to travel and learn, including studying abroad in England and student teaching in Texas or Germany.

 Study Abroad SCC Immersive Learning

-As a freshman, you'll live in Palmer/Davidson Halls with other elementary and early childhood education majors.
+As a freshman, you’ll live in Palmer/Davidson Halls with other Early Childhood, Youth, and Family Studies students.

 You'll begin working in the field, directly with students and professional teachers, and this will continue through student teaching to graduation.